cscu/cscu-website/source/contact-info/index.markdown

 - **2^nd Year Rep**: Peter Altosaar
 - **1^st Year Rep**: Vera Parilova

+For a description of each executive position, see the [positions](/positions) page.

 # ENG111 Office Hours
 ## Monday
 - 10:00am - 11:00am: Vera Parilova